DualSpark/cloudformation-environmentbase/DEVELOPMENT.md

 This will look at the patterns passed into the EnvConfig object and generate a config.json file with the relevant fields added.
 Fill this config file out, adding values for at least the following fields:

 `template : ec2_key_default` - SSH key used to log into your EC2 instances
-`template : template_bucket` - S3 bucket used to upload the generated cloudformation templates
+`template : s3_bucket` - S3 bucket used to upload the generated cloudformation templates

 Next run `python my_env.py create` to generate the cloudformation template using the updated config.
 Since we overrode environmentbase's `create_hook` function, this will hook into environmentbase's create action and add the bastion stack and any other resources you specified.